 Online Meeting Notices

 Filing your meeting notice online is a fast and efficient way to make your meeting information available to the Public.
+In order to avoid the need for future amendments, it is reccommended that notices not be filed more than one year in advance of the meeting.
 To add a new meeting notice, click on ADD MEETING NOTICE.

 To view a list of the current, future or historical meetings click on CURRENT MEETINGS.

 Meetings notices will be retained and will be searchable for ten years.

 To cancel or amend a submitted meeting notice, contact the Administrative Law Division.

 For more information see Frequently Asked Questions or prior Ethics' Opinions at Open Meetings Opinions.